system-zero/system-zero/data/docs/la.md

     __INIT_MODULE(this);

-  Note that for static builds the `import` function is still available, but it only checks if the desired interface has been exposed to the interpreter, that should include any desirable module on build time, and the initialization for the module, should be done at runtime after any new instance.
-The `__importpath` intrinsic variable is still available but has no effect.
+  Note that for static builds the `import` function is still available, but it only checks if the desired interface has been exposed to the interpreter, thus it should include any desirable module on build time, and the initialization for the module, should be done at runtime after any new instance.
+The `__importpath` intrinsic variable is still available but has no effect on static builds.

   Modules should expose a MapType with the same name with the module name, with the first character capitalized.
 This Map should expose the functions as its